Structural magnetic glassiness in spin ice Dy$_2$Ti$_2$O$_7$: Discussion and conclusions

 The high tunability of magnetic materials like DTO with pressure and chemical substitution, their simple and well-defined interactions, and lattice nature make them highly attractive as a route to understanding the complex physics behind structural glasses.
+In these materials, the remarkable physics of partially disordered phases of matter and how they emerge from competition is well suited to machine learning.
+This can be applied to spin simulations directly and may provide surprising new insights.
 Highly degenerate manifolds are increasingly being studied in topological and quantum materials and the findings here should be highly relevant.
-Spin jammed states~\cite{chandra1993anisotropic,samarakoon2016aging,bilitewski2017jammed,bilitewski2018disordered,rau2016spin} have been proposed in frustrated magnets and disordered states appear to compete with potential quantum spin liquids.
-In addition, narrow band electronic systems are being explored that will also have large degenerate manifolds if tuned to the Fermi energy \cite{kang2020dirac}.
-Finally, the remarkable physics of partially disordered phases of matter and how they emerge from competition is well suited to machine learning, which was used in \cite{Samarakoon_2020} to extract the parameters for the model.
-This can be applied to spin simulations directly and may provide surprising new insights.
+Spin jammed states~\cite{chandra1993anisotropic,samarakoon2016aging,bilitewski2017jammed,bilitewski2018disordered,rau2016spin} have been proposed in frustrated magnets, and disordered states appear to compete with potential quantum spin liquids.
+In addition, narrow band electronic systems are being explored that will also have large degenerate manifolds if tuned to the Fermi energy~\cite{kang2020dirac}.
+These considerations are not limited to real materials but also extend to artificial magnetic arrays~\cite{Schiffer2021}, where similar instances of slow dynamics and glassiness have been encountered in recent years~\cite{Skjaervo2020}.

 In conclusion, the dipolar and small further neighbor interactions in spin ice Dy$_2$Ti$_2$O$_7$ appear to be responsible for the appearance of glassy dynamics.
 On cooling, short-range correlations emerge which introduce restrictions on monopole pathways.
-This eventually breaks the ergodicity of the system on measurement time scales at a temperature matching the irreversibility temperature, $T_{\rm irr} \approx 600$ mK, and a glassy state exhibiting only the short-range correlations is formed.
-Dynamics gradually becomes yet more sluggish as temperature drops further and our fit of the relaxation time to a Vogel-Fulcher law leads to a temperature scale $T_{\rm VF} \approx 200$ mK for its divergence which is close to the numerically obtained thermodynamic transition temperature into a fully ordered state.
+This eventually breaks the ergodicity of the system on measurement time scales at a temperature matching the irreversibility temperature, $T_{\rm irr} \approx 600$~mK, and a glassy state exhibiting only the short-range correlations is formed.
+Dynamics gradually becomes yet more sluggish as temperature drops further and our fit of the relaxation time to a Vogel-Fulcher law leads to a temperature scale $T_{\rm VF} \approx 200$~mK for its divergence which is close to the numerically obtained thermodynamic transition temperature into a fully ordered state.
 The ordering tendencies and geometry of the pathways are shown to be controllable by the strength of further neighbor interactions.